aathikm/bookingApp1/README.md

 # MERN Stack Blog Application

-Welcome to the MERN Stack Blog Application!
-This full-stack web application allows users to register, log in, create and edit posts, view all posts on the main page, comment on posts, and manage their account details.
-The application is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Welcome to the MERN Stack Airbnb clone App!
+This full-stack web application allows users to register, log in, create and edit places, view all the places on the main page, Update their places, and manage their account details.
+The application is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack and TailWind css.

 ## Table of Contents